How to Get Out of Student Loan Debt: 6 Options

 Many schools will use the FAFSA to determine what, if anything, the school can offer you, but some schools use their own applications.

-Although another deadline is the last thing you need, seeking out and applying for school-specific aid can be one of the most successful ways to pay for grad school: Awards can range from a small grant to full tuition remission.
+Although another deadline is the last thing you need, seeking out and applying for school-specific aid can be one of the most successful ways to pay for grad school.
+Awards can range from a small grant to full tuition remission.

 Employer Tuition Reimbursement

 It might sound too good to be true, but some employers are happy to reimburse employees for a portion of their grad school costs.
-Employers that have tuition reimbursement plans set their own requirements and application process.
+Employers that have tuition reimbursement plans set their own requirements and application processes.

 Make sure to consider any constraints your employer puts on their tuition reimbursement program, including things like staying at the company for a certain number of years after graduation or only funding certain types of degree programs.

-Becoming an In-State Resident
+Become an In-State Resident

 If you’re applying for graduate school after taking a few years off to work, you might be surprised to find how costs have changed since your undergraduate days.
 Graduate students interested in a public university can save tens of thousands of dollars by considering a university in the state they already live in.